Magnus Carlsen: 2013

 Carlsen played in the 75th Tata Steel Chess Tournament from 11 to 27 January in Wijk aan Zee.
 In the 13-round tournament, he scored 10 points (+7−0=6), winning clear first 1½ points ahead of second-place finisher Aronian.
 On 1 February, Danish GM Peter Heine Nielsen joined the team of assistants who helped Carlsen prepare for the Candidates Tournament in March.
 Before this, Nielsen was on Viswanathan Anand's team.

 Carlsen played in the 2013 Candidates Tournament, which took place in London, from 15 March to 1 April.
 He finished with +5−2=7, and won the tournament on tiebreak over Vladimir Kramnik.
 As a result, he earned the right to challenge Anand for the World Championship.

 In May, Carlsen played in the first edition of Norway Chess tournament.
 He finished second, scoring 5½/9 (+3−1=5), half a point behind Sergey Karjakin.

 Carlsen played in the Tal Memorial from 12 to 23 June.
 He finished second, with 5½/9, half a point behind Boris Gelfand.
 Carlsen ended the tournament with +3−1=5, losing to Caruana but beating Anand, Kramnik and Nakamura.
 Later that month, Carlsen played a four-game friendly rapid match against Borki Predojević, which he won 2½–1½.

 In the Sinquefield Cup, held in September, Carlsen finished first, scoring 4½/6 (+3−0=3), a point ahead of Nakamura.

 World Chess Championship 2013

 Carlsen faced Anand in the World Chess Championship 2013, at Hyatt Regency in Chennai, India, from 9 to 22 November.
 Carlsen won the match 6½–3½ by winning games five, six and nine and drawing the remainder, becoming the new World Chess Champion.
 Though he was the challenger, and less experienced than Anand, he handled the pressure with ease.
-He drew first blood in game 5 by taking advantage of a small mistake by Anand, and emerged victorious in games 6 and 9, making him the 16th undisputed World Chess Champion.
+He had his first win in game 5 by taking advantage of a small mistake by Anand, and emerged victorious in games 6 and 9, making him the 16th undisputed World Chess Champion.